 This is one of the ancient technologies that people have tried to rename or rebrand.
 They do this to make the Shamanic Journey more marketable.
 So, some people know it as guided meditation or creative visualization.

-What is interesting is that many of these methods share the same preparatory benchmarks and exercises.
-So good preparation is the key to many other processes.
+Many of these methods share the same preparatory methods.
+Good preparation is the key to many other processes.
 For instance, if someone is ready for Japa meditation, they will easily be able to learn a moving meditation like forest bathing.
 This is because they share the same steps for preparation.

 Meditation is Like Skydiving